ideanotionadmin/ideapress/README.md

 The js folder contains the core JavaScript files for the App.
 The main file that needs to be edited is **options.js** which is used for configuring the App.

  - default.js – starting point of the App
- - hub.js – loads up hub.html and sets things up by calling functions defined in metropress.js (Section 4.2)
+ - hub.js – loads up hub.html and sets things up by calling functions defined in ideapress.js (Section 4.2)
  - liveTileTask.js – handles the support of live tiles
- - metroPress.js – contains core logics of the application
+ - ideaPress.js – contains core logics of the application
  - navigator.js – controls the navigational behaviors of the App
  - options.js – configures the application and the modules (Section 4.3)
  - share-source.js – handles the Sharing functionality

 <h3>4.4 modules folder</h3>
-Modularization, introduced in v2, greatly enhances the extendibility of MetroPress.
+Modularization, introduced in v2, greatly enhances the extendibility of IdeaPress.
 By convention, each folder in the modules folder represents a different module, each with its own CSS, JavaScript files, and HTML files.
 The modules to be used are specified in **options.js**.
 <h3>4.5 pages folder</h3>

 The pages folder contains hub.html and about-flyout.html.